antarctica/ops-data-store/README.md

 The `DB_DSN` config option must be a valid [psycopg](https://www.psycopg.org) connection string.
 Only Postgres databases are officially supported in this project.

+### Database

+[PostgreSQL](https://www.postgresql.org) is used as the database used for storing datasets.

+It uses the [PostGIS](https://postgis.net) extension for storing spatial information and the [pgcrypto](https://www.postgresql.org/docs/current/pgcrypto.html) extension for generating ULID identifiers internally.

 ### QGIS

 [QGIS](https://qgis.org) is the QGIS client end-users will use for editing and visualising geospatial data, and acts as